emacs-eaf/emacs-application-framework/README.md

-# EAF Screenshots
-You can explore [EAF Screenshots](SCREENSHOT.md) to feeling what's EAF.

-## What is Emacs Application Framework?
+# What is Emacs Application Framework?
 Emacs Application Framework is a development framework that developers can develop any PyQt program and integrate into Emacs.

 This framework mainly implements three functions: